 - Obtaining all veterans’ benefits available, social security benefits and life insurance

 We will obtain the flag to drape the casket, the grave marker, and arrange all military honors.
-We’ve included a brief overview of veterans’ benefits below, and ask that should you have questions or concerns, that you call us at (305) 271-1222.

 The Department of Veteran Affairs offers certain benefits and services to honor our Nation's deceased veterans.
 These include: